-South Eastern Sydney Local Health District (SESLHD) recognises that ownership of the records of care provided to a patient (Personal-Health-Information) and information on supporting systems is often a contentious issue.
-As stewards of this private and confidential information, SESLHD has a primary responsibility to ensure that they maintain the security and integrity of the data.
+South Eastern Sydney Local Health District (SESLHD) acknowledges the complexities surrounding the ownership and use of patient health records (Personal Health Information) and related system data.
+As stewards of this private and confidential information, SESLHD has a primary responsibility to ensure that the security and integrity of the data is maintained.